zeli8888/COMP41720-Distributed-Systems/lab3/readme.md

 ### Retries with Exponential Backoff and Jitter
 #### Configuration
-- Implement retry logic with an exponential backoff strategy and jitter within your ClientService for calls to the ServerService.
+- Implement retry logic with an exponential backoff strategy and jitter within ClientService for calls to the ServerService.
 - This is used for transient failures that might resolve themselves.
 #### Experiment
 - Configure the ServerService to return transient failures (e.g., HTTP 429 Too Many Requests, or intermittent 500s).